Standard Norm Varieties for Milnor Symbols mod p: Introduction

 \section{Introduction}

-The Bloch-Kato conjecture relates the Milnor K-theory mod $p$ of a field $k$ with the \'{e}tale cohomology of $k$ with coefficients in the twists of $\mu_{p}$.
-More precisely, it claims that for all prime $p \geq 2$ and all weight $n \geq 0$ there exists an isomorphism
+The norm residue theorem relates the Milnor K-theory mod $p$ of a field $k$ with the \'{e}tale cohomology of $k$ with coefficients in the twists of $\mu_p$.
+More precisely, it states that for each prime $p \neq \text{char}(k)$ and each weight $n \geq 0$ there exists an isomorphism

-The special case of $p=2$, known as Milnor conjecture, was proven by V. Voevodsky in \cite{Voevodsky1} in 1993.
-In 2003 he continued to prove the general case in the preprint \cite{Voevodsky2}.
-However his proof assumed the existence of a splitting variety with certain properties for a given Milnor K-symbol $\{a_{1},a_{2},...,a_{n}\}$.
-This gap was later filled when M. Rost provided the construction for such splitting varieties in \cite[3]{Haesemeyer}.
-They are $p$-generic, meaning they are generic with respect to splitting fields having no finite extesion of degree relatively prime to $p$.
-Altternately, V. Voevodsky suggested a more geometric way to construct these varieties that uses symmetric powers.
-We detail this latter construction in section \ref{symmetricpowers}.
+In 1996, V. Voevodsky proved the special case of $p = 2$, known as the Milnor conjecture in \cite{VoevodskyMCwithZ/2 -c}.
+In 2011, he proved the general case of the norm residue theorem, also known as the Bloch-Kato conjecture in \cite{VoevodskyOnMCwithZ/l-c}.
+His proof used a splitting variety with certain properties for a given Milnor symbol $\{a_1,..., a_n\}$ in $K^M_n(k)/p$.
+One construction for such splitting varieties was provided by M. Rost in \cite[Section 3]{HaesemeyerWeibelNVandtheCL}.
+Another construction for these varieties was suggested by V. Voevodsky in \cite[Section 2]{JoukhovitskiSuslinNV}.
+The entire theorem is being written in book form by C. Haesemeyer and C. Weibel in \cite{HaesemeyerWeibeltheNRTinMC}.

-Following these papers, there arose some questions about $p$-generic splitting varieties.
-My advisor Alexander S. Merkurjev asked whether the splitting varieties constructed from symmetric powers for two tuples $(a_{1}, a_{2},...,a_{n})$ and $(b_{1}, b_{2},...,b_{n})$ are birationally isomorphic whenever the Milnor K-symbols $\{a_{1},a_{2},...,a_{n}\}$ and $\{a_{1},a_{2},...,a_{n}\}$ are equal in $K_{n}^{M}(k)/p$.
-I would like to thank him for posing this question and helping to partially answer it in this paper.

-In section \ref{p=2} we use Chain P-equivalence Theorem by R. Elman and T. Y. Lam together with properties of quadratic forms to settle the case when $p=2$.
-Section \ref{n=2,3} proves that when $n = 2, 3$, symmetric power construction yields what are to be expected up to birational isomorphism.
-In section \ref{oddpalln}, we look to use Markus Rost's Chain Lemma and induction to solve the rest of our problem.
+In section \ref{symmetricpowers}, we summarize Voevodsky's construction.
+It uses symmetric powers and produces what are called standard norm varieties.

+In section \ref{p=2,alln}, we show in theorem \ref{varietytoquadric} that the standard norm varieties are birationally isomorphic to Pfister quadrics defined by subforms of Pfister forms when $p = 2$.
+Then we combine this result with the Chain P-equivalence Theorem by R. Elman and T. Y. Lam \cite[Main Theorem 3.2]{ELPFandtheKofF} and properties of quadratic forms to prove that the standard norm varieties for two equal symbols are birationally isomorphic in corollary \ref{p=2corollary}.

+In section \ref{p>2,n=2}, we use Galois descent to show in theorem \ref{varietytoSB} that the standard norm varieties are birationally isomorphic to Severi-Brauer varieties when $p > 2, n = 2$ and get a similar corollary \ref{n=2corollary}.

+In section \ref{p>2,n=3}, we use Galois descent to show in theorem \ref{varietytovarietydefinedbyreducednormofcyclicalgebra} that the standard norm varieties are birationally isomorphic to varieties defined by reduced norms of cyclic algebras when $p > 2, n = 3$.
+N. Karpenko and A. Merkurjev use this result and induction to prove $A$-triviality for standard norm varieties in \cite{KarpenkoMerkurjevOSNV}.